 Our calculus is based on the observation that reusability in record systems is mainly due to the use of names for accessing fields, instead of positions in simple Cartesian products; the difference is important when considering extensibility.
 A product type can be extended in one direction, by adding a new component in the last position: any projections valid for the original product are still valid for the extended product.
-In that view, the type (Int×Int) can be seen as a supertype of (Int×Int×Colour).
+In that view, the type ( $Int \times Int$ ) can be seen as a supertype of ( $Int \times Int \times Colour$ ).
 However, this ordering based on positions can only have a tree structure.
 By contrast, an ordering based on names can be any partial order.
 A well-known example is the ordering of various types of points in a record system:

-''' 3DPoint = (x: Int; y: Int)

-2DColouredPoint = (x: Int; y: Int; c: Colour)

-3DColouredPoint = (x: Int; y: Int; z: Int; c: Colour) '''
+3DPoint = (x: Int; y: Int) 3DPoint = (x: Int; y: Int; z: Int) 3DColouredPoint = (x: Int; y: Int; z: Int; c: Colour)